-Answer: Missing values (NA) cannot be used in comparisons, as already discussed in previous post on missing values in R. In other statistical packages (softwares) a “missing value” is assigned some code either very high or very low in magnitude such as 99 or -99 etc. These coded values are considered as missing and can be used to compare to other values and other values can be compared to missing values.
+Answer: Missing values (NA) cannot be used in comparisons, as already discussed in the previous post on missing values in R. In other statistical packages (software) a “missing value” is assigned some code either very high or very low in magnitude such as 99 or -99 etc. These coded values are considered as missing and can be used to compare to other values and other values can be compared to missing values.
 In R language NA values are used for all kinds of missing data, while in other packages, missing strings and missing numbers are represented differently, for example, empty quotations for strings, and periods, large or small numbers.
-Similarly non-NA values cannot be interpreted as missing while in other packages system missing values are designate from other values.
+Similarly, non-NA values cannot be interpreted as missing while in other packages system missing values are designate from other values.

 Question: What are NA options in R?

-Answer: In previous post on missing values, I introduced is.na() function as a tool for both finding and creating missing values.
+Answer: In the previous post on missing values, I introduced is.na() function as a tool for both finding and creating missing values.
 The is.na() is one of several functions build around NA.
 Most of the other functions for missing values (NA) are options for na.action().
 The possible na.action() settings within R are:

 - na.omit() and na.exclude(): These functions return the object with observations removed if they contain any missing (NA) values.
-The difference between these two functions na.omit() and na.exclude() can be seen in in some prediction and residual functions.
+The difference between these two functions na.omit() and na.exclude() can be seen in some prediction and residual functions.

 - na.pass(): This function returns the object unchanged.

 - na.fail(): This function returns the object only if it contains no missing values.